Imerys and Asbestos

 Imerys did not have a major issue with asbestos until it acquired Luzenac.
 Talc and asbestos are both natural minerals and sometimes occur in the same deposit.
 When mined, talc may contain some traces of asbestos that end up in consumer products.

 One of the most common products made with talc is talcum powder.
-When consumers use the powder, they easily inhale the small particles.
-Talc is harmless, but if there are asbestos fibers in the powder, the user may end up with lung damage and later illnesses, like mesothelioma or lung cancer.
+When consumers use the powder, they inhale the small particles.
+Talc is harmless, but if there are asbestos fibers in the powder, the user might develop cancer later.

-Most of the harm caused by talc supplied by Luzenac has not been lung damage but has occurred in women who developed ovarian cancer.
+Most of the asbestos lawsuits Imerys faces are from women who developed ovarian cancer.
 Decades of use of talcum powder with asbestos in it may cause ovarian cancer.

 Researchers have studied the link with mixed results.
 Some studies show that talcum powder use does increase the risk of ovarian cancer.
 There are two possible explanations.
 One is that talc causes inflammation.
 Another is that contaminating asbestos causes cancer.

 Because it acquired Luzenac, Imerys faced over 15,000 lawsuits over asbestos exposure and talc-related cancer.
-This forced Imerys Talc, the American branch of Imerys, to file for bankruptcy in 2019.
+This forced Imerys’s North American subsidiaries (Imerys Talc America, Imerys Talc Vermont, and Imerys Canada Inc.) to file for bankruptcy in 2019.

 In 2020, Magris Resources Canada bought Imerys Talc for $223 million.
 Under the bankruptcy plan, that money goes into a trust to compensate victims.
-As of June 2021, the plan had not yet been approved because of voting issues.
+Approval has been delayed because of voting issues.

 If the bankruptcy plan eventually goes through, claimants will be able to seek compensation through the established trust fund.
 Before bankruptcy, thousands of talc users filed lawsuits against Imerys Talc and others, including Johnson & Johnson.
 The company struck the deal to sell its U.S. subsidiaries as a way to resolve the claims.